Agriculture & Natural Resources

 - Complete and maintain accurate records of 8 hours of approved community service for each quarter throughout each school year as well as complete at one annual SAE per school year (to be recored in theAET.com)

-Students who do not meet the attendance and academic requirements of the Agriculture & Natural Resources Academy will be put on probation and will be scheduled for a parent conference.
+Students who do not meet the requirements of the Agriculture & Natural Resources Academy will be put on probation and will be scheduled for a parent conference.
 Failure to meet the terms of the above may result in the removal from the Academy.

 ANR Course Catalog